j5ik2o/akka-cqrs-es-example-typed/README.md

 Create a new file `akka-dddcqrs-es-example-typed/tools/terraform/${PREFIX}-${APPLICATION_NAME}-terraform.tfvars` with the following.
 Changes defined in variables.tf can be overridden in this tfvars file.
+You can create only the resources you need.
+For example, just set `ecr_enabled = true` if you only need ecr.

 ```
 akka_persistence_enabled = true